cecilia-sartori/gs-exam/docs/2_mapping.md

 The color of each hexbin denotes the number of points in it.

 With this map, I can instantly draw conclusions.
-For instance, I see that most cases occurs near the city center.
+For instance, I see that most cases occur near the city center.

 ## Combine Data